pbui-project/pbui-main/Code_of_Conduct.md

 - Breaks the above CoC

-- Is overruled by a majority of organization members
+- Is overruled by a majority of organization members.
+However, in the event of a tie amongst the organization members @pbui will summoned to weigh in on a binding decision.